Meeting in person

 Mats and meditation cushions are provided or you can sit on a chair, whichever suits you best.

-Singing is led by Monica Max West - whose music can also be found on the Plum Village App - with the main part being from 6.45 - 7pm at the beginning of the session.
-There is also a choir that you can find information about if you attend.
+Singing is led by Monica Max West whose music can also be found on the Plum Village App.
+The Wednesday Sangha also have a choir that you can find information about if you attend.

 Cost

-Our meetings are free to attend, however a donation of £10 towards room hire would be appreciated if you can afford this.
+Everything we do is offered for free and none of us are paid.
+We do have room hire to pay however, plus a few other expenses (such as meditation mats and cushions).
+A donation of £10 towards these costs would be appreciated - if you can afford this.
 We have a card reader or you can donate cash.
 It is also possible to donate online via our donations page.

 How to sit